Open Now — 24/7 Plumbing

 • Lemon-scented Tea Tree - Leptospermum petersonii - Tolerates periodic wet feet

 Avoid planting invasive water-loving exotics like Willows, Maples, and Poplars near drainage areas.
 Select natives suited to periodic wet soils and zones where runoff collects to aid drainage.
-A landscape designer can help choose the best plants for your conditions.
+A landscape designer can help you choose the best plants for your conditions.

 The Link Between Trees and Drainage

-Tree roots can easily invade and clog pipes, causing backups.
+Tree roots can quickly invade and clog pipes, causing backups.
 Large trees should be at least 10 feet from your home, and smaller trees at least 5 feet.
 Choose deep-rooted trees like oaks, conifers, and some maples planted in areas away from plumbing lines.

 Drainage Grass